CREATE DOMAIN

 COLLATE

 When collation is specified, it conforms to all the restrictions of column-level or schema-level collation.
-The datatype must be a character data type if collation is specified.
+The data type must be a character data type if collation is specified.

-An error will be raised when altering a column to have a collation different than the collation of the column's domain.
+• If you alter a column to have a collation different than the collation of the column's domain.

 You can specify the COLLATE clause only if the COMPATIBLE initialization parameter is set to 12.2 or greater, and the MAX_STRING_SIZE initialization parameter is set to EXTENDED.